-AT&T CEO Randall Stephenson set to speak amid fracas over Time Warner deal
+AT&T CEO Randall Stephenson: Still talking with DOJ, but ready to go to court

 Related: AT&T takeover of Time Warner hits snag with DOJ as dispute goes public

 Some sources said Stephenson floated the possibility of selling CNN or other assets.
-Other sources said the DOJ demanded more -- just not the spin-off of CNN, but the sale of the entire Turner division, which includes CNN, TNT, TBS, and other channels.
+Other sources said the DOJ demanded more -- just not the spinoff of CNN, but the sale of the entire Turner division, which includes CNN, TNT, TBS, and other channels.
 Another option: selling DirecTV, the satellite broadcaster that AT&T bought two years ago.

-For AT&T, those asset sales are "non-starters," as one source put it.
+For AT&T (T, Tech30), those asset sales are "non-starters," as one source put it.

 There are two competing narratives taking shape.
 One version is that the Trump administration is putting consumers first and fighting media consolidation.